Everyone loves an upgrade. Everyone.

 Almost all long haul upgrades to business class or first class require between 18,000-30,000 points one way, depending on peak or off peak and how far you’re going.
 You can figure out the exact Avios cost by subtracting the cabin you’re in from the cabin you’re going to.

 London to New York or vice versa is 68,000 Avios one way off peak in first class.
 Business class off peak is 50,000 points, and premium is 26,000 points so an upgrade from business to first would require 18,000 Avios (68,000-50,000) and premium to business 24,000 points (50,000-26,000).

 Hot Tip: The best upgrades are the ones you can do instantly, like finding a cheap premium economy flight and immediately calling and upgrading to business class using Avios Points.
 Don’t attempt this online.
-To do this, look at upgrade possibilities before you actually book.
+To do this, look at upgrade possibilities before you actually book and then call instead.

 The best tool for upgrading British Airways flights is RewardFlightFinder.
 This free website allows you to see all dates where seats using Avios are available in your desired cabin.

 - Reward Flight Finder allows you to search once and see a year of availability.